 Most images can be made accessible using using alternative (alt) text descriptions.
 But more complex images require more description than the limited one or two brief sentences that may be used in the image alternative text attribute.

 Listed below are techniques on how to provide additional description to complex images (including graphs, maps, diagrams and charts.)
-They are recommended by the Diagram Center, a leading source on image accessibility.

 Use a caption